apache/echarts-doc/en/option/component/visual-map.md

 Notice: [visualMap.min, visualMap.max] should be set manually and is [0, 100] by defualt, but not `dataMin` and `dataMax` in series.data。

-How to configurate visualMap component to do Linear Mapping?
+How to configure visualMap component to do Linear Mapping?

 + When use [visualMap-continuous](~visualMap-continuous), or